pawanmsr/pawanmsr.github.io/_posts/2025-12-04-games-and-markets.markdown

 ## Chalte Chalte

-मेरे ये गीत याद रखना| Songs help me associate - others may have different ways.
+मेरे ये गीत याद रखना
+Songs help me associate - others may have different ways.

 There is a lot more to all that is mentioned.
 Many more interesting details were skipped due to my insufficiency.
 I haven't been able to grasp levels of dominant strategies in games that involve more than two players, for one.

-Moreover one could study all of this and then get caught up in some hazard.
 If you find any of it useful, then I hope you become Batman - I will be your butler in the more subtle vehicle.

 ## Poems and Mnemonic